-Real property and depreciable or amortizable personal property used in a trade or business or held for the production of rents or royalties and held more than 1 year is section 1231 property and subject to section 1231 treatment.
+Real property and depreciable or amortizable personal property used in a trade or business or held for the production of rents or royalties and held more than 1 year is section 1231 property.
+Gain or loss recognized on its sale, exchange, or involuntary conversion is subject to section 1231 treatment.
 Capital assets held in connection with a trade or business or a transaction entered into for profit and subjected to an involuntary conversion are also section 1231 property if held more than 1 year.

-In a disposition of depreciable section 1231 property, you figure any ordinary gain from the deduction of depreciation first by using the rules discussed later under Depreciation Recapture on Personal Property or Depreciation Recapture on Real Property.
-Any remaining gain is included in the section 1231 computation in Part I of Form 4797.
+Before you apply section 1231 treatment to a gain on a disposition of depreciable section 1231 property, first figure any ordinary gain from the deduction of depreciation.
+See the rules discussed later under Depreciation Recapture on Personal Property or Depreciation Recapture on Real Property.
+Any remaining gain is subject to section 1231 treatment.

 Property for sale to customers.
-Property mainly for sale to customers or property includible in your inventory is not depreciable property.
-If you believe that you will get back all, or nearly all, of your investment in it, by selling rather than by using it up in your business, it is property that is mainly for sale to customers.
-Thus, all cars acquired by a car dealer are treated as part of the dealer's stock in trade unless the dealer can clearly show that a vehicle was bought only for business use (other than as a demonstrator), and that its cost is believed to be recovered through depreciation rather than resale.
+Property held mainly for sale to customers or includible in your inventory is not section 1231 property.
+If you will get back all, or nearly all, of your investment in the property, by selling it rather than by using it up in your business, it is property held mainly for sale to customers.
+For information about inventory, see Publication 946.

 Real property or depreciable personal property.
 This property must be used in a trade or business or held for the production of rents or royalties, and held for more than 1 year, to qualify as section 1231 property.
-This includes amortizable section 197 intangibles.
+This includes amortizable section 197 intangibles (described in chapter 13).

 Leaseholds.
-Leaseholds must be used in a trade or business and held for more than 1 year to qualify as section 1231 property.
+Leaseholds used in a trade or business and held for more than 1 year qualify as section 1231 property.

 Timber, coal, and iron ore.
-Gain or loss from the cutting of timber and the disposal of timber, coal, or domestic iron ore with a retained economic interest, as described in Chapter 23 under Timber and Coal and Iron Ore is subject to section 1231 treatment.
+Gain or loss from the cutting of timber and the disposal of timber, coal, or domestic iron ore with a retained economic interest, as described in chapter 22 under Timber and Coal and Iron Ore is subject to section 1231 treatment.

 Condemnations.
-The gain or loss on condemnations (property condemned for public use) is treated as section 1231 gain or loss if the property was held for more than 1 year.
+The gain or loss on condemnations (described in chapter 25) is treated as section 1231 gain or loss if the property was held for more than 1 year.
 This includes business property and capital assets held in connection with a trade or business or transaction entered into for profit, such as investment property.
 Property held for personal use is not included.